-Doxycycline And Sun Exposure: Everything You Need to Know!
+Doxycycline and Sun Exposure: Everything You Need to Know!

 What Is Doxycycline?

 Doxycycline is an antibiotic used to treat a range of bacterial infections.
-It accomplishes this by interfering with the bacteria’s ability to produce proteins it needs to survive.
+It accomplishes this by interfering with the bacteria’s ability to produce the proteins it needs to survive.

 What Is Doxycycline Used to Treat?